iyifr/iyi/src/content/blog/Live for you.md

 description:
   "When life let's you swing, swing hard.

-You never know when you arms will get chopped off.
+You never know when your arms will get chopped off.

 Or when the game will be over.